 The spectrometer saw its first aurora on 2017 September 22: Here is the first aurora borelis spectrum recorded with this device, the spectrum of a fluorescent lamp with its many spectral lines, and here is a picture of the prototype housing built in summer 2017.
-To calibrate the spectrometer, laser light at wavelenthgs of 405nm, 455nm, 532nm and 656nm is used.
+To calibrate the spectrometer, laser light at wavelenthgs of 405nm, 455nm, 532nm and 656nm has been used (Recently, also a "Na-Hg" calibration using artificial streetlight lines at 435nm and 819nm has been tried, as well as a 395-nm UV LED).
 The line at 810nm is the second order light of the 405nm laser:

 Since October 2017 the spectrometer has been operated on regular basis.
 During an aurora display on the evening of 2017 December 4, some results beyond the online plots were produced, in particular a timelapse of the 2017 December 04 evening with aurora borealis and a keogram of that night.
 Note how aurora is setting in and gaining intensity to later fade off again.
 Also note that the ambient temperature of the spectrometer reduced from about 22°C to about 0°C, and how the noise in the overall spectrum decreases.
 However, the spectrometer delivers results in the whole temperature range, it can ever work from behind a closed window.